alienmtnez/Adobe-XD-Facebook-Mockup/README.md

 * Get Feedback
 * Done
 ## Replacing images
-Just drag and drop an image.
+Just drag and drop an image
 ![Replace images](https://raw.githubusercontent.com/alienmtnez/Adobe-XD-Facebook-Mockup/master/replace-images.gif)
 ## What about license?
 Free (do whatever you want) Mockup
 ## Credits
-Profile pictures used are from [Prexels](http://pexels.com) Cover, Adobe XD Logo and Posts images are from [Adobe XD Fan Page](https://www.facebook.com/AdobeExperienceDesign)
+* Profile pictures used are from [Prexels](http://pexels.com)
+* Cover, Adobe XD Logo and Posts images are from [Adobe XD Fan Page](https://www.facebook.com/AdobeExperienceDesign)